The main difference between cuddle and snuggle is that while cuddling is a warm and platonic show of affection, snuggle has romantic undertones.

 It is released by our pituitary gland.
 So, if you think about it, cuddles and snuggles are beautiful concepts.
 We feel happy just from the simple act of holding each other.

 In spite of the fact that cuddle and snuggle have a similar significance, they have various meanings.
 Snuggle is frequently connected with heartfelt, romantic, and sexual undertones.
 It usually denotes the love language between lovers, an experience shared amongst darlings It is a moment or experience where the two lovers want to be closest to one another.
-So, one of them “snuggle” or burrow their heads in the hollow of the chest of the partner.
+So, one of them “snuggle” or burrow their head in the hollow of the chest of the partner.

 Conversely, a cuddle is associated with platonic relationships, it doesn’t carry any romantic or romantically intimate connotation.
 A cuddle is shared between a mother and her child.
 We cuddle our pets.
-It is a way of showing affection, platonic love.
+It is a way of showing affection, and platonic love.

 A friend can cuddle another with their consent.
 We, humans, find security by being held affectionately by others.
 If anyone is having a bad day or having an anxiety attack, cuddling can soothe their suffering, granted they allow it and are fine with it.